w3f/polkadot-spec/src/docs/id-cryptography-encoding.md

 :::info

-**lightSyncState** describes a checkpointing format for light clients.
+**lightSyncState** describes a check-pointing format for light clients.
 Its specification is currently Work-In-Progress.

 :::